 Important: Resources.
-You will require the dataset data\quality.zip.
+You will require the dataset data_quality.zip which you can download from CANVAS.

-Task 12 Take a look at the contents of the data\quality.zip.
-Put attention to the file structure and naming conventions.

-- Are the files named consistently? - Is the folder structure adequately organised? - Is it easy to distinguish between different types of data? - Are the datasets stored using well-known data formats or standards? - Would you have organised the data for this exercise differently?
-How?

-Task 13 As you moved along the exercises you might have produced some output files, some of them have experimental results, others have definitive results.

-- Have you saved them in a proper and accessible folder? - Can you trace back the changes you made during every processing attempt from the file names?
+- Task 12 Take a look at the contents of the data_quality.zip.
+Put attention to the file structure and naming conventions. - Are the files named consistently? - Is the folder structure adequately organised? - Is it easy to distinguish between different types of data? - Are the datasets stored using well-known data formats or standards? - Would you have organised the data for this exercise differently?
+How? - Task 13 As you moved along the exercises you might have produced some output files, some of them have experimental results, others have definitive results. - Have you saved them in a proper and accessible folder? - Can you trace back the changes you made during every processing attempt from the file names?

 A relevant topic for data quality is Metadata, often defined as "data about the data".
 Metadata provides additional or auxiliary information about a geospatial dataset that may not be easily obtainable from the dataset itself.
 For example, sometimes you can read the coordinates of a geometry in a vector data set.
 Still, you may not be able to determine the spatial reference system from the coordinate values alone.
-Ideally, metadata includes details related to the Lineage and Completeness of the data.
+Ideally, metadata includes details related to the \square Lineage and \square Completeness of the data.
 There are standards and directives for metadata of spatial data.
 In Europe, an important directive is the INSPIRE initiative.